zephyrproject-rtos/zephyr/doc/development/kbuild.rst

 #################

 The |project| build system is based on the Kbuild system used in the Linux kernel (version 3.19-rc7).
-This way the |zos| embraces the recursive model proposed by Linux and the configuration model proposed by Kconfig.
+This way the |codename| embraces the recursive model proposed by Linux and the configuration model proposed by Kconfig.

-The main difference between the Linux Kbuild system and the |zos|
+The main difference between the Linux Kbuild system and the |codename|
 build system is that the build is project centered.
 The consequence is the need to define a project or application.
 The project drives the build of the operating system.